 SMU’s Underwood Law Library is the largest private academic law library west of the Mississippi River.
-Its collections include approximately 666,576 law-related volumes and equivalents, ranking the library among the top 20% of law libraries in the United States.
-Combined with the resources of SMU’s other libraries, more than 4 million volumes are available to our faculty and students, comprising the largest private research library collection in Texas and ranking third in the state in total volumes, after the University of Texas at Austin and Texas A&M University.
+Its collections include approximately 666,498 law-related volumes and equivalents, ranking the library among the top 20% of law libraries in the United States.
+Combined with the resources of SMU’s other libraries, almost 5 million titles are available to our faculty and students, comprising the largest private research library collection in Texas and ranking third in the state in total volumes, after the University of Texas at Austin and Texas A&M University.

 The Underwood Law Library subscribes to hundreds of databases, including Lexis, Westlaw, Bloomberg BNA, Bloomberg Law, HeinOnline, ProQuest Congressional, Checkpoint, Making of Modern Law (Gale), and Tax Analysts.
 The other SMU libraries’ databases are also available to law school faculty and students.
 All databases are accessible from any location with a computer and Internet connection.